ten7/handbook.ten7.com/050-how-we-do-things.md

 We don’t believe in meetings for meetings’ sake.
 We’ll only hold meetings if we have a goal, if we need to meet with a client, or if it’s more efficient to hash things out in a meeting vs. doing it over Slack.

-We have a weekly company meeting each Monday at 10 a.m.
+We have a weekly company meeting each Monday at 9:30 a.m.
 CST.
 Ivan will share updates, the team can connect, and anyone can bring any topic to the table.

 You'll also have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting).
-These happen at 9:30 a.m.
+These also happen at 9:30 a.m.
 CST sharp over Zoom.

 ## Money Things